miniohq/gluegun/README.md

 # Gluegun
 Gluegun glues markdown files to generate a beautiful documentation site.

-## Pre-Requisite
+## Prerequisite

-A minimum version of ruby2.4 is required.
+A minimum version of ruby2.4 and node6 is required

 ## Installation